ChristopherRush/weather/README.md

 <div id="gauge" class="gauge">
 ```

-Add teh following to the css file to style each gauage element.
-The id element will change the individual gauge block and as such will require a unique id where as the class will style all guage element the same.
+Add the following to the css file to style each gauge element.
+The id element will change the individual gauge block and as such will require a unique id where as the class will style all gauge element the same.
 Note: currently the id is not used in the css.

 ```css
 .gauge {